skypjack/entt/docs/md/entity.md

 and assigns them to the right entities.
 Note that the template parameter list must be exactly the same used during the serialization.

-The `orphans` member function literally destroys those entities that have no components attached.
+The `orphans` member function literally releases those entities that have no components attached.
 It's usually useless if the snapshot is a full dump of the source.
 However, in case all the entities are serialized but only few components are saved, it could happen that some of the entities have no components once restored.
-The best the users can do to deal with them is to destroy those entities and thus update their versions.
+The best the users can do to deal with them is to release those entities and thus update their versions.

 ### Continuous loader